psybers/actual-helpers/README.md

 This script calculates the interest for a loan account and adds the interest transactions to Actual Budget.

-For each account that you want to automaitcally calculate interest for, you need to edit the account notes and add the following tags:
+For each account that you want to automatically calculate interest for, you need to edit the account notes and add the following tags:

 - `interestRate:0.0X` sets the interest rate to X percent (note: be sure to